department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-2/coe-researchplan.md

 ## Research Goals
 The goals of this usability study are to:
 1. Assess the usability of the Request a Certificate of Eligibility form
-2. Explore users' understanding of the View tool and statuses they could encounter
+2. Explore users' understanding of the View Your COE tool and statuses they could encounter

 ### Outcome
 This research will allow us to assess design fitness to move this feature to staging review.